 Hoppe turned to BBC Worldwide to land Last Tango in Halifax, which was a hit with British audiences during its first season debut in 2012.
 The six-part romantic drama won a 2013 BAFTA for best drama from the British Academy of Film and Television Arts.
 It premieres Sept.
 8.

 PBS also previewed several documentary programs to debut this fall:

-Burns is working to finish the film, which will run from 90 minutes to two hours in length, and prepare it for broadcast Nov.
-19, the 150th anniversary of the battlefield proclamation.
+The film will run from 90 minutes to two hours in length, and will debut Nov.
+19, marking the 150th anniversary of the battlefield proclamation.

-The film was presented in Miami Beach during a luncheon celebrating the 30th anniversary of PBS’s signature investigative series.
-Deputy Executive Producer Raney Aronson moderated a panel featuring Dwayne Bray, senior coordinating producer for ESPN; Frontline producer Michael Kirk; and Hall of Famer Harry Carson of the New York Giants.
+The film was presented during a luncheon celebrating the 30th anniversary of PBS’s signature investigative series.
+Deputy EP Raney Aronson moderated a panel featuring Dwayne Bray, senior coordinating producer for ESPN; Frontline producer Michael Kirk; and Hall of Famer Harry Carson of the New York Giants.

 Carson said that if he had known during his football career what he knows now about brain injuries, he would not have played football.
 He gave his young grandchildren golf clubs for Christmas, hoping to steer them away from the game.
 Carson also has suffered multiple concussions and doesn’t know what future neurological problems he may endure.